Legal Billing Software: The 18 Best Options in 2025

 Invoice Creation and Sharing

 Look for the ability to customize invoice templates with your law firm’s logo and other personalization.
-You should also consider if the software can accommodate multiple billing models.
+You should also consider if the billing software can accommodate multiple billing models.

 Ask if there are options for applying discounts or interest and if you can set up automated reminders.